Modeling the Dynamics and Thermochemistry for the Outer Atmospheres of the Ultra-hot Jupiter WASP-121b: Results: Outflowing Atmospheres and Observables

 \subsubsection{\chem{H}$\alpha$ and metastable helium in the extended arms}

 The H$\alpha$ transmission spectral profiles, as shown in Figures~\ref{fig:slice-fid} and \ref{fig:render-fid}, originate from extended regions predominantly located outside the planetary Roche lobe.
 These regions are dynamically coupled to orbital motion and stellar gravity rather than to the planet spin.
-The lower level of the H$\alpha$ transition, H$^{2s}$ , is populated primarily via recombination of \chem{H^+} and charge exchange between H and \chem{H^+}, processes that are significantly faster than direct collisional pumping.
-The timescale for collisional excitation to the $2s$ state (the excitation to the $2p$ state would instead lead to instant Ly$\alpha$ emission) is approximately,
+The collisional excitation timescale to the $2s$ state (the excitation to the $2p$ state would instead lead to instant Ly$\alpha$ emission) is approximately,

-based on data from \citet{2013ApJ...772..144C} and \citet{etde_20457384}.
-This timescale increases to $\tau_{\rm coll}\sim 10^5~\s$ at $T = 10^4~\K$ near the interface of the dense to extended spiral arms, and to $\tau_{\rm coll}\sim 2\times 10^{10}~\s$ at $T = 5000~\K$ within the denser arms, making recombination and charge exchange the dominant population mechanisms (middle panel of Figure~\ref{fig:slice-recomb-fid}).
+with the collisional excitation rate coefficient $k_{1s\rightarrow 2s}$ taken from the \citet{2006agna.book.....O} compilation.
+This timescale increases to $\tau_{\rm coll}\sim 10^5~\s$ at $T = 10^4~\K$ near the interface of the dense to extended spiral arms, and to $\tau_{\rm coll}\sim 2\times 10^{10}~\s$ at $T = 5000~\K$ within the denser arms, making recombination and charge exchange the dominant population mechanisms for the non-Ly$\alpha$ channels (middle panel of Figure~\ref{fig:slice-recomb-fid}).
 Consequently, H$^{2s}$ (the $2s$ state of neutral hydrogen responsible for H$\alpha$ absorption) resides in regions with a relatively high ionization fraction, specifically tracing the interface between the dense spiral arms and the EUV-irradiated extended arms where hydrogen is nearly fully ionized.

 Comparison of the simulated transmission spectra with observations (Figure~\ref{fig:spec-fid}) shows that the orbital phase dependence of the peak velocity generally matches the observed trend.
 Notably, both the simulations and the data reveal secondary absorption peaks at velocities $|\Delta v| \gtrsim 40~\km~\s^{-1}$ for H$\alpha$, features that were not explicitly identified by \citet{2025Natur.639..902S}.
 Similar to neutral Na, these secondary peaks arise because the interface between the dense and extended spiral arms extends to distances $\gtrsim 10^2~R_\oplus$ from the planet, where gas is accelerated to $\sim 40~\km~\s^{-1}$ by the stellar gravitational potential and Coriolis force (eq.~\ref{eq:vel-arms}).
+Figure~\ref{fig:compare-halpha-fid} demonstrates good agreement in both the central and secondary high-velocity peaks across multiple orbital phases (for reference, the H$\alpha$ spectra computed with the alternative scheme are provided in Appendix~\ref{sec:appendix-ha-old}).
+These secondary peaks could be overlooked in previous analyses that did not account for spiral arm structures.